Jaurès station: Platforms

 The stations of consisting three lines are of a standard configuration with two platforms separated by the railway track, with the platforms for line 2 being elevated and the rest underground.
 Line 2 platforms are equipped with glass awnings, as are all elevated stations on the line.
 The steel pillars and tunnel exits incorporate stained glass windows which sit atop white and flat ceramic tiles.
 On the platform in the direction of Nation, part of the glass supports a stained glass work consisting of abstract patterns, dominated by the blue-white-red French flag, depicting the crowd that seized the Bastille prison on 14 July 1789, which is represented in white in the centre of the work.
 Created in 1989 by the visual artist Jacques-Antoine Ducatez, it is visible both from the inside and outside the station.
 The presence of this window in this station is explained by the proximity of the quays of Valmy and Jemappes, whom reference two decisive victories of the revolutionary wars following the overthrow of the French Monarchy.
 The stained glass also pays tribute to the pacifist Jean Jaurès.
-At the corner of the canopy and the piers, ivies were planted in 2017 by Les Jardins de Babylone as part of the revegetation of RATP spaces.
+At the corner of the canopy and the pillars, ivies were planted in 2017 by Les Jardins de Babylone as part of the revegetation of RATP spaces.